 Among the many benefits of AMI Recognition, the most significant is the association with AMI, the organization founded by Maria Montessori in 1929.
-In addition to providing an assurance to families, prospective staff and the community at large of adherence to AMI standards, the recognition consultation visit also supports teachers and administrators by providing program mentoring.
-Participating programs receive the benefits of being listed on the AMI/USA website and receiving the AMI/USA Member School seal for marketing purposes.
+In addition, AMI Recognition provides an assurance to families, prospective staff and the community at large of adherence to AMI standards.
+In addition, the recognition consultation visit supports teachers and administrators by providing program mentoring.
+Participating programs receive the benefit of being listed on the AMI/USA website and receiving the AMI/USA Member School seal for marketing purposes.
 Informative articles published in the AMI/USA E-news and Fall and Spring AMI/USA Journals increase accessibility and distribution of main Montessori topics.
-AMI/USA Member Schools enjoy group insurance rates and 401K retirement rates in addition to all of the AMI/USA Member discounts.
+AMI/USA Individual Members enjoy group insurance rates and 401K retirement rates, in addition to the other AMI/USA Member discounts.
 Finally, a certificate is issued by AMI/USA that is suitable for framing, and confirms each recognized school’s dedication to the AMI standards.

 The Association Montessori Internationale (AMI) was founded by Dr. Maria Montessori in 1929 to maintain the integrity of her life’s work, and continues with the purpose of preserving that legacy.
 AMI’s activities include empowering teachers and communities with Montessori education through the AMI Scientific Pedagogy Group, promoting and continuing the study, research, and reflection of Maria Montessori’s work; through the Global Research Committee, collecting, studying, and disseminating current and relevant scientific literature on child development and education research, and promoting the continuous exchange of ideas, perspectives, and practices through such events as the AMI International Congress.

 As the primary operational affiliate in the USA, the Association Montessori International of the United States (AMI/USA) is a national non-profit organization that upholds Dr. Maria Montessori’s original vision.